 Photo: Copyright Multisensory Experience Lab, Aalborg University Copenhagen

 The master's programme in Sound and Music Computing at Aalborg University consists of four semesters (120 ECTS credits).
-In the 1st semester, you will learn about sound processing, music perception and –cognition as well as statistical analysis and pattern recognition.
-In the 2nd semester, you must choose between two subjects; research in sound interaction or music information retrieval.
-You will have courses in real-time interaction and –performance and analysis of sound and music signals.
-You also have the option of following courses from other programmes which may add to your profile (e.g. Medialogy, Engineering Psychology, Acoustics or Music).
+In the 1st semester, you will learn about sound processing, music perception and –cognition as well as new interfaces for Musical Expression.
+In the 2nd semester, you'll work with the theme Sonic Interaction in your project.
+You will have courses in Embodied Interaction, Sound and Music Signal Analysis and Physical Models for Sound Synthesis.
 In the 3rd semester, you have even more options – you can study a semester at a foreign university, you can follow research courses at AAU, or you can carry out a project in collaboration with a company.
 The 4th semester is entirely reserved for working on your master’s thesis, and thus, there are no courses.